Minamioguni, Kumamoto: Climate

 Minamioguni has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 There is significant precipitation throughout the year, especially during June and July.
 The average annual temperature in Minamioguni is 13.2 C. The average annual rainfall is 2421.5 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 24.5 C, and lowest in January, at around 1.8 C. The highest temperature ever recorded in Minamioguni was 36.5 C on 19 August 2020; the coldest temperature ever recorded was -13.8 C on 10 February 1984.

 Demographics

 Per Japanese census data, the population of Minamioguni in 2020 is 3,750 people.
 Minamioguni has been conducting censuses since 1920.

+History

+The area of Oguni was part of ancient Higo Province, During the Edo Period it was part of the holdings of Kumamoto Domain.
+After the Meiji restoration, the village of Minamioguni was established.Minamioguni was raised to town status on November 1, 1969.

+Government

+Minamioguni has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
+Minamioguni, collectively with the other municipalities of Aso District contributes one member to the Kumamoto Prefectural Assembly.
+In terms of national politics, the city is part of the Kumamoto 3rd district of the lower house of the Diet of Japan.

+Economy

+The main economic activities in Minamioguni are agriculture (rice, highland vegetables, livestock), forestry (Oguni cedar and cypress), and tourism (hot springs, outdoor activities).

+Education

+Minamiguni has three public elementary schools and one public junior high school operated by the town government.
+The town does not have a high school.

+Transportation

+Railways

+The town does not have any passenger railway service.
+Aso Station on the JR Kyushu Hōhi Main Line is the nearest station.